Contains spoilers for the novel.

 I would have found this to be sooooo attractive if it hadn’t been for the fact that Cat had been manhandled, forced into their party and suddenly felt a loyalty towards this man that had captured and stolen her from a place she considered home.

-I did eventually warm up to them being together because Cat was given a choice, something she hadn’t felt like she had, and that smoothed things over for me and my conscience.
-After that, it was an enjoyable read.
+I did eventually warm up to them being together because Cat was given a choice, something she hadn’t felt like she had.
+Despite this choice, I was rather wary with Griffin considering his alpha-male personality took up most of Cat’s thoughts.

 I also found Cat to be really frustrating, constantly going back and forth between aching for Griffin and then going ‘No I can’t do this’.
 As a protagonist she wasn’t as sassy as she could have been.
 If anything, she was rather childish and grumpy at times, resorting to punching people to communicate her feelings.
 A lot of her dialogue fell flat on me, and this could be because I started to see her as rather young.
 So while she may have spit fire from her eyes and mouth, her character wasn’t as fiery as I wanted her to be.